This post offers 45+ ideas for surviving a boring lecture.

 Is there an exit at the back so you don’t have to walk all the way to the front and be seen by all as you trudge out?

-If you’re feeling really polite, you can send an email to your lecturer: “Hi, sorry I had to walk out half way through today.
+If you’re feeling really polite, you can send an email to your professor: “Hi, sorry I had to walk out half way through today.
 I got a message that I had to go and pick my sick niece up from her school.”

 What’s a white lie, if you get to leave and go do something better with your time?